Lunatic (group)

 Lunatic was a French hip hop duo from Boulogne-Billancourt.
 The lineup consisted of Booba (from Boulogne-Billancourt) and Ali (from Issy-les-Moulineaux), coming from the department of Hauts-de-Seine in the west suburb of Paris.
+Their project Mauvais oeil is considered among the best French rap albums of all time.

 After Lunatic split up in 2003, both members went on to solo careers.
 Their release "Le Crime Paie" was produced by DJ Mars.

 Ali

 Ali, originally Daddy Ali (born in 1975 at Issy-les-Moulineaux), is a French rapper of Moroccan origin who started his music career with Booba as rap duo Lunatic and now is a solo rapper artist.

 After split-up, Ali released his album Chaos et Harmonie in 2005 collaborating with 45 Scientific.

 Booba

 Elie Yaffa, better known under his stage name Booba (/fr/), is a French rapper.
 He became hugely successful being the most legally downloaded artist in France.